PrashamTrivedi/MongoObsidianNotes/PSTT/Mongod.md

 Localhost Exception doesn't apply in following scenarios.

 - Once a user is created `Localhost Exception` doesn't apply, so it's desirable to create first user as admin privileges.
-- If we define any authentication mechanism, `Localhost Exception` doesn't apply when we connect to `mongod` or [`mongos`]({{< ref "sharding.md#mongos" >}}) using their replica set or shard URLs, localhost exception only applies if we connect to that specific node.
+- If we define any authentication mechanism, `Localhost Exception` doesn't apply when we connect to `mongod` or [[Sharding#`mongos`|mongos]] using their replica set or shard URLs, localhost exception only applies if we connect to that specific node.

+>[!warning]
-{{< callout bg-color="red" text="With Localhost exception we can create first user or role, as soon as we create either user or role, our localhost exception is disabled." >}}
+>With Localhost exception we can create first user or role, as soon as we create either user or role, our localhost exception is disabled.

 ### Role structure